Introduction to Culture

 Image - Lession Started Image - Button Start

-Each of these activities is a part of your culture.
+None of those choices is random.
+They are part of your culture.

 culture